josdejong/mathjs/docs/expressions/customization.md

 math.parse('minus(1,2)').toTex();   // '1minus2'
 ```

-<h2 id="custom-latex-and-string-output">Custom LaTeX and string output <a href="#custom-latex-and-string-output" title="Permalink">#</a></h2>
+<h2 id="custom-html-latex-and-string-output">Custom HTML, LaTeX and string output <a href="#custom-html-latex-and-string-output" title="Permalink">#</a></h2>

-All expression nodes have a method `toTex` and `toString` to output an expression respectively in LaTex format or as regular text .
+All expression nodes have a method `toTex` and `toString` to output an expression respectively in HTML or LaTex format or as regular text .
-The functions `toTex` and `toString` accept an `options` argument to customise output.
+The functions `toHTML`, `toTex` and `toString` accept an `options` argument to customise output.
 This object is of the following form:

 ```js
 {